openimaj/openimaj/site/src/site/markdown/BuildFromSource.md

 This will create the appropriate Eclipse settings/classpath files for each project.
 From Eclipse, you can import all the OpenIMAJ modules by importing the root project directory.
 When importing it is often most useful to not copy the source files into your eclipse workspace, as this will mean any changes you make will be reflected in the OpenIMAJ hierarchy.

 **IMPORTANT** By default Eclipse doesn't know about maven and it's reposistories of jars.
 When you first import the OpenIMAJ projects into eclipse they will all have errors.
 You can fix this by added a new Java classpath variable (Eclipse>Preferences>Java>Build Path>Classpath Variables) called "M2_REPO".
 The value of this variable is the location of your .m2/repository directory.
-For unix systems this is usally found in your home directory, for windows systems it is found in Documents and Settings/<your user>
+For unix systems this is usally found in your home directory, for windows systems it is found in Documents and Settings/&lt;your user&gt;

 Once imported into Eclipse all submodules should correctly reference each other's Eclipse projects and therefore changes between sub-projects should be useable without the need for a Maven recompilation.